kernelkit/infix/board/aarch64/raspberrypi-rpi64/README.md

    - Default login: `admin` / `admin`

 > [!NOTE]
-> Raspberry Pi 3B and 4B boot with a factory configuration (`factory-config.cfg`)
+> Raspberry Pi 3B/4B/5B boot with a dedicated `factory-config.cfg` that
-> that enables DHCP client on the Ethernet port.
-This means you can access
+> enables DHCP client on the Ethernet port.
+This means you can access the
-> the device over the network without needing a serial console.
-Simply find
+> device over the network without needing a serial console.
+Simply find the
-> the assigned IP address and SSH in!
+> assigned IP address using an mDNS scan and SSH in!
 >
 > **Compute Module 4 (CM4)** and some other variants do not have this factory
 > configuration, so you'll need to use a serial console for initial setup or